Buying women’s walking sandals is hard.

 The Rose sandals by KEEN are perfect for that purpose; they have quite a rugged outsole that will provide you with lots of grip and traction on all terrain types.
 The rubber outsole with a multidirectional lug pattern is great for walking around campgrounds or stony beaches.

 The uppers of these walking sandals are made from a mixture of leather and textile.
 Because of that, I would recommend that you don’t wear them in water – it could damage the leather easily, especially if we are talking about salty water.

-The midsole and the footbed are both made from EVA, while the latter is also metatomical, for comfortable walks.
+The midsole and the footbed are both made from EVA, while the latter is also anatomical, for comfortable walks.
 These sandals also feature a nylon shank, which will provide you with all the support you could need in your adventures.

 KEEN Rose sandals feature hook and loop closure, which is secured in place with a Velcro strap.
 This allows you to secure the sandals to your feet as tightly as you want, adjusting the amount of ankle support as you go.

-Another thing worth noting about the Rose walking sandals is that they are coated with antimicrobial agents, which controls odors and bacteria.
+Another thing worth noting about these comfortable walking sandals is that they are coated with antimicrobial agents, which control odors and bacteria.
 This will help your feet stay fresh and dry, even after walking around for hours in the scorching heat.